What are the terms and conditions?

 10.5 The other paragraphs of these Terms set out your other rights to cancel the Contract which are in addition to and do not affect your rights in accordance with the aforementioned.
 11. Your other cancellation rights

-11.1 You may cancel the Contract after the Cancellation Period but before the Course starts by giving us written notice.
+11.1 You may cancel the Contract after the Cancellation Period but before the Class starts by giving us written notice.

 11.4 You may also cancel the Contract at any time if: